bglamadrid/bglamadrid/README.md

 __Greetings, beautiful__ 👋

-Call me Benjamin, I'm a former IT/ETL consultant.
+Call me Benjamin, I'm a full-stack dev with a background in IT & ETL consultancy.

-Today I develop stuff for the web 💻💖
+I develop stuff for the web, because it is a testament to the achievements of amazing people across time. 💻💖

-I learn many things in hopes to eventually just develop many more 🦧!
+Plus, there's always something to learn in web development and the many roles that surround it.
+As an ambitious and curious individual (if a little slow every now and then), I always crave to learn new things!
+But I also enjoy the comfort of mastering and squeezing the tools that I like working with.

-I'm cofounder of a tiny marketing/software consultancy company based in Chile.
+I'm cofounder of a very tiny marketing/software consultancy company based in Chile.

-I develop an [open-source eCommerce stack named Trébol](https://github.com/trebol-ecommerce) (spanish for Clover, pronounced 'treble'), which is three things working together:
+When I find it possible, I work in developing a MIT-licensed, open-source eCommerce stack solution named [Trébol](https://github.com/trebol-ecommerce) (spanish for Clover, pronounced 'treble'), which is three things working together:
 - REST API specification
 - Angular frontend
 - Spring Boot backend

-Anyway, let's keep genuinely **Doing our Best!!!**
+And I guess that's all you may want to know from me at a first glance.
+Let us all do our **Best** today.

 PS .
-I hold a second account [@12g](https://github.com/12g) to separate work and personal goals from hobbies and geek interests (from which I have lots; gamedev, music, self-hosting, modding, low-level programming).
+There's also this, I have a second account to separate work and personal goals from hobbies and geek interests (from which I have lots).
+That account is  [@12g](https://github.com/12g).